freedomofpress/securedrop-dev-docs/docs/translations.rst

 When does SecureDrop's translation happen?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of SecureDrop's components :ref:`components <get_started_using_weblate>`
+All of SecureDrop's :ref:`components <get_started_using_weblate>`
-are translated during SecureDrop's periodic releases, when the latest :ref:`source strings <weblate_glossary_source_string>` are made available for translation in Weblate.

-The SecureDrop Client can be translated continuously, as new code and source strings are merged into the project.
+can be translated continuously, as new code and :ref:`source strings <weblate_glossary_source_string>` are merged into the project.
 Translations are then finalized during the release process.

-Both processes are coordinated in collaboration with `Localization Lab`_.
+This process is coordinated in collaboration with `Localization Lab`_.
 You can watch for the announcements published in :ref:`multiple locations
 <getting_help_translations>`.